1868 Romanian Senate election: Early clashes

 The 1866 Constitution had consolidated the "United Principalities" into a centralized monarchy, ruled by Domnitor Carol of Hohenzollern.
 Nevertheless, political life remained troubled, with government instability and passionate disputes about the proposed emancipation of Romanian Jews.
 With support from the Domnitor, "Red" liberal factions, holding a slim plurality in the Assembly, had fused into a "Concordia Agreement".
-Also backed by the antisemitic Free and Independent Faction, it came to power with Constantin A. Crețulescu, but created an international scandal by endorsing the eviction of Jewish "vagabonds" from the countryside.
+Also backed by the antisemitic Free and Independent Faction, it came to power with Constantin A. Kretzulescu, but created an international scandal by endorsing the eviction of Jewish "vagabonds" from the countryside.
 This affair was engineered by the Interior Minister, Ion Brătianu.
 Although in and out of office during that period, he was, by various accounts, a behind-the-scenes leader of the executive.

 This "Red" consolidation was viewed with displeasure in the French Empire, where Brătianu was remembered chiefly for his youthful involvement with a political conspirator and regicide, Giuseppe Marco Fieschi.
 Early 1868 came with a noticeable strain in Franco–Romanian relations, with French officials suspecting that Carol and Brătianu were seeking to create a secret alliance with Prussia and the Russian Empire.
 This was partly validated when Carol sent Ioan C. Cantacuzino and Melchisedec Ștefănescu to Saint Petersburg, where they negotiated an end to the privileged status of Russian citizens on Romanian soil—and, in effect, the recognition of Romania as self-governed.
 Delaporte, the French consul in Iași, alleged in January 1868 that Brătianu exercised a hypnotic power on the Domnitor, but also that the "Reds" and the Romanian Freemasonry had an ultimate plan to topple the monarchy altogether.
 In reality, the monarch was pursuing his own foreign policy, which implied ending Romania's subservience toward the Ottoman Empire and establishing a Balkan Federation of "Christian states".